-South Carolina Housing Trust Fund awards were made throughout the state with a total of 472 awards for \$7,256,816 in FY10-11; 539 awards for \$6,814,586 in FY11-12 and 497 awards for \$8,373,297 in FY12-13.
-This represents an increase in total award amounts of almost 23% percent.
-This increase is directly attributable to a slight uptick in real estate sales, and consequently deed transfer fees, experienced during the FY.
+South Carolina Housing Trust Fund awards were made throughout the state with a total of 344 awards for \$8,476,782 in FY09-10 and 472 awards for \$7,256,816.28 in FY10-11and 539 awards for \$6,814,586.08 in FY11-12.
+This represents a decrease in total award amounts of 6 percent.
+This decrease is directly attributable to the continued reduction in real estate sales, and consequently deed transfer fees, experienced during the FY.
 Reliance on economy-driven proceeds can be a significant complication.
 It creates an unpredictable fluctuation in award activity because the amount of underlying proceeds is variable.
-See Table 7.1-11 and Graph 7.1-12.
+See Table 7.1-12 and Graph 7.1-13.